jaesregret/VantaXMR/README.md

 - The app does not support hidden or stealth operation.

 ## License

-This project is distributed under the MIT License.
+VANTAXMR SOFTWARE LICENSE
+Copyright © 2026 JaesRegret & Vze7.
+All rights reserved.
+...
+Vanta is **proprietary software**.
 See [LICENSE](./LICENSE).